riadesigner/cerbot-dns-beget/certbot-dns-plugin-for-beget.md

-# Certbot DNS Plugin for Beget
+# Certbot DNS Plugin for Beget (MANUAL INSTALLIATION)

 This is a custom Certbot plugin that allows you to use the Beget DNS API for automatic wildcard certificate issuance and renewal.